sri/share-selected-code/README.md

 # share-selection-and-path README

 This VSCode extension helps you share your code to sites like JIRA and Slack.
-It formats the selected code in accordance with the selected site.
+It formats the selected code according to the site's style.

 Here is an example for JIRA (without comments):